-Command-line tool for recording and live streaming terminal sessions in a lightweight ASCII format
+Command-line tool for recording and live streaming terminal sessions to lightweight asciicast files

-asciinema is a terminal session recorder that captures command-line activity into lightweight .cast files using the asciicast format, rather than generating heavy video files like traditional screen recorders.
-It runs inside terminals on GNU/Linux, macOS, and FreeBSD, recording both input and output for later replay.
+asciinema is a terminal session recorder that captures command-line activity into lightweight .cast files using the asciicast format.
+Unlike traditional screen recording software that produces heavyweight video files, asciinema runs inside the terminal and records text-based output that compresses to roughly 8% of the original size.

 # via Cargo